 My Favorite Takeaways from Gorilla Mindset:

 Cernovich’s take on mindfulness.
-Instead of viewing mindfulness as being a passive, non-judgmental state of awareness, Cernovich uses mindfulness to check in with one’s surroundings as a way to regain focus and tamp down anxiety.
-After all, as he points out, you can’t focus on two things at once, so if you’re checking-in with yourself, you will be less aware of what is making you anxious.
+Instead of viewing mindfulness as being a passive, non-judgmental state of awareness, Cernovich uses mindfulness as a chance to check in with one’s surroundings, to regain focus, and to tamp down anxiety.
+After all, as he points out, you can’t focus on two things at once, or it’s exceedingly difficult despite the fact that we’ve tricked ourselves into believing that we can “multi-task.”
+So if you’re checking-in with yourself, you will be less aware of what is making you anxious.

 The importance of posture.
-Slouching not only looks bad, it has a negative impact on your mood.
+Slouching not only looks bad, not only is it bad for your body, it has a negative impact on your mood.
 Don’t ignore it!

 Abundance versus scarcity mindset.
 Whether it comes to money or your own skills and abilities, it’s far healthier to view the pie as ever-expanding instead of fixed.
-Don’t accept that this is all there is.
+Don’t accept that this is all there is, or that you will never be able to improve your skills and abilities.
 Go make some money and make yourself.

 Self-talk.
-Our inner dialogue with ourselves has more of an affect than you know.
-We often wouldn’t have any friends if we talked to them the way we talked to ourselves.
+Our inner dialogue with ourselves has more of an effect than we think.
+As Cernovich puts it, we wouldn’t have any friends if we talked to them the way we talked to ourselves.
+So why abuse yourself?
+Plenty of other people are more than happy to do that for you.

 Visualization and affirmations.
 It sounds goofy, but successful people from businessmen to athletes use these mental techniques to stay focused and hungry and to get into a flow state.
+Visualizations and affirmations aren’t magic words that conjure your dreams out of think air, but they put you in the proper mental frame to take action.
 I’m also a big fan of the mental warm-up on page 107.

 Turn off your cell phone when playing with your children.